BiLLY-J03l/VESPRA-APT/README.md

 --------------------------------------------------------------------------------------------------------
 ## Development Methodology

-- Since I understood most of the techniques used in malware, the most important thing I had to achieve was escalating my privileges.
+- Since I understood some of the techniques used in malware, the most important thing I had to achieve was escalating my privileges.
 - I kept looking for potential bugs in the latest Windows Versions and couldn't find anything relatively simple to exploit.
 - I had two options, either find a zero-day in Windows, or use Social Engineering.
 - When does a user let a program use admin privileges explicitely (UAC)?
 Program Setups!